Bob Crane

-Robert Edward Crane (July 13, 1928 – June 29, 1978) was an American actor, drummer, radio personality, and disc jockey known for starring in the CBS situation comedy Hogan's Heroes.
+Robert Edward Crane (July 13, 1928 – June 29, 1978) was an American actor, drummer, radio personality and disc jockey known for starring in the CBS sitcom Hogan's Heroes.

-Crane was a drummer from age 11, and he began his entertainment career as a radio personality, beginning in Hornell, New York and later in Connecticut.
+Crane was a drummer from age 11, and began his entertainment career as a radio personality, beginning in Hornell, New York and later in Connecticut.
 He then moved to Los Angeles, where he hosted the number-one rated morning radio show.
 In the early 1960s, Crane moved into acting, eventually landing the lead role of Colonel Robert Hogan in Hogan's Heroes.
 The series aired from 1965 to 1971, and Crane received two Emmy Award nominations.

 Crane's career declined after Hogan's Heroes.
 He became frustrated with the few roles that he was being offered and began performing in dinner theater.
-In 1975, he returned to television in the NBC series The Bob Crane Show, but the series received poor ratings and was cancelled after thirteen weeks.
+In 1975 he returned to television with the NBC series The Bob Crane Show, but the series received poor ratings and was cancelled after thirteen weeks.
 Afterward, Crane returned to performing in dinner theater and also appeared in occasional guest spots on television.

 Crane was found bludgeoned to death in his Scottsdale, Arizona, apartment while on tour in June 1978 for a dinner theater production of Beginner's Luck.
-Though Crane's friend John Henry Carpenter was tried and acquitted of the murder, the case remains officially unsolved.
-Crane's previously uncontroversial public image suffered due to the suspicious nature of his death, and posthumous revelations about his personal life.
+In the 1990s his friend John Henry Carpenter was tried for the murder but was acquitted, and the case remains officially unsolved.
+Crane's previously uncontroversial public image suffered due to the violent nature of his death and posthumous revelations about his personal life.

 Early life

-Bob Crane was born in Waterbury, Connecticut, the younger of two sons of Rose Mary (née Ksenich) and Alfred Thomas Crane - the original spelling of the family name was Crean.
-He spent his childhood and teenaged years in Stamford.
+Bob Crane was born in Waterbury, Connecticut, the younger of two sons to Rose Mary (née Ksenich) and Alfred Thomas Crane—the original spelling of the family name was Crean.
+Crane spent his childhood and teenaged years in Stamford.

 Crane began playing drums at the age of 11, and by junior high was organizing local drum and bugle parades with his neighborhood friends.
 He joined his high school's orchestra and its marching and jazz bands.
 Crane also played for the Connecticut and Norwalk Symphony Orchestras as part of their youth orchestra program.
 He graduated from Stamford High School in 1946.
-Then, in 1948, he enlisted for two years in the Connecticut Army National Guard and was honorably discharged in 1950.
-The previous year he married his high-school sweetheart, Anne Terzian.
+Two years later, he enlisted for two years in the Connecticut Army National Guard and was honorably discharged in 1950.
+The previous year, he married his high-school sweetheart, Anne Terzian.
 The couple had three children: Robert David, Deborah Anne, and Karen Leslie.